19th Meril-Prothom Alo Awards

-The 19th Meril Prothom Alo Awards ceremony, presented by Prothom Alo took place on 21 April 2017 at the Bangabandhu International Conference Center in Dhaka, Bangladesh as a part of 2016 film awards season.
+The 19th Meril Prothom Alo Awards ceremony, presented by Prothom Alo, took place on 21 April 2017 at the Bangabandhu International Conference Center in Dhaka, Bangladesh, as a part of the 2016 film awards season.

 Facts and figures

-This year Amitabh Reza Chowdhury received best film director award for Aynabaji.
-Shakib Khan secured his eighth award for Public Choice best film actor and this was fifth in a row from 2010.
-Nusrat Imroz Tisha in Public Choice best TV actress category for Ekti Taalgachher Golpo.
-Dilshad Nahar Kona got the awards in best female singer category again and that was double Hat-trick for her since 2009.
+Amitabh Reza Chowdhury received the best film director award for Aynabaji.
+Shakib Khan secured his eighth award for Public Choice best film actor, and this was his fifth in a row.
+Nusrat Imroz Tisha won in the Public Choice best TV actress category for Ekti Taalgachher Golpo.
+Dilshad Nahar Kona got the awards in the best female singer category again, and that was a double hat-trick for her since 2009.

 Nominees and winners

 A total of 16 awards were given at the ceremony.
 Following is the list of the winners.